Multilingual Vision-Language Models, A Survey: Technical Prerequisities

 \subsection{Image Representation}

 Image representation in vision-language models relies on several architectures that extract visual features.
-Vision Transformers (ViT) \citep{dosovitskiy2020vit} was invented as a competitive alternative to Convolutional Neural Networks (CNNs), with ViT models trained on large datasets like ImageNet-21k \citep{ridnik2021imagenet} at 224×224 resolution.
+Vision Transformers (ViT; \citealp{dosovitskiy2020vit}) were invented as a competitive alternative to Convolutional Neural Networks (CNNs).
 ViT decomposes input images into fixed-size patches treated as sequences of tokens, similar to words in natural language processing, and processes them through transformer encoders.
 Recent scaling efforts have produced large-scale models such as ViT-22B \citep{dehghani2023scaling}.

 Convolutional architectures remain widely used, particularly ResNet variants \citep{he2016deep} were frequently used in vision-language models.
 EfficientNet \citep{tan2019efficientnet} improves upon that by simultaneously optimizing depth, width, and resolution.
 These models are typically pre-trained on ImageNet \citep{deng2009imagenet}, a large-scale dataset containing millions of labeled images across thousands of classes.